simonishah63/todo-api-practical/README.md

 ## Database seeding

-**Populate the database with seed data with relationships which includes users, books and roles.
+**Populate the database with seed data with relationships which includes users, tasks and notes.
 This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**

 Run the database seeder and you're done